hangulu/thesis/README.md

-## The Racial Voting Power Gap
+## The Voting Power Gap
-### Analyzing Racial Gerrymandering Through Solving Ecological Inference with The Discrete Voter Model
+### Identifying Racial Gerrymandering with a Discrete Voter Model

 Hakeem Angulu's undergraduate thesis for the departments of Computer Science and Statistics at Harvard College.